polarvis/polarvis.github.io/_pages/joinus.md

 ### Postdoc

 We will soon open a Postdoc position in the area of social image analysis.
 We will post the announcement here and on our social media accounts.

 ### PhD

 We have an <b>open PhD position</b> on spreading phenomena, resilience and modularity in probabilistic graphs applied to disaster science, as part of Uppsala University's <a href="https://www.math.uu.se/research/cim/" target="_new">Centre for Interdisciplinary Mathematics</a>. <a href="https://math.uu.se/the-department/vacant-positions/?positionId=477324">Apply here (Project 5).</a> For any questions, please contact Christian and Matteo by <a href="mailto:christian.rohner@it.uu.se,matteo.magnani@it.uu.se?subject=CIM%20PhD%20Position">email</a>.

+We have a second <b>open PhD position</b> directed towards integrating textual and temporal data with Network Science for the analysis of online communication.
+To apply, you should <a href="https://www.uu.se/en/about-uu/join-us/details/?positionId=501594" target="_new">Submit your application through Uppsala University's recruitment system</a>.

 We will also soon open a PhD position on multilayer network databases.
 We will post the announcement here and on our social media accounts.

 ### Internship